armbian/build/README.md

 # Armbian

-Ubuntu/Debian images for ARM based single-board computers http://www.armbian.com
+Ubuntu and Debian images for ARM based single-board computers http://www.armbian.com

 ## How to build my own image or kernel?

-**Preparation**

-- x86/x64 machine running any OS; 4G ram, SSD, quad core (recommended),
+Supported build environments:

-- [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or similar virtualization software **(highly recommended with a minimum of 20GB hard disk space for the virtual disk image)**,
+- [Ubuntu Xenial 16.04 x64](http://archive.ubuntu.com/ubuntu/dists/xenial-updates/main/installer-amd64/current/images/netboot/mini.iso) guest inside a [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or other virtualization software (**20GB disk space** or more and **2GB RAM** or more is recommended for the virtual disk image),
-- alternatively - [Docker](https://github.com/igorpecovnik/lib/pull/255#issuecomment-205045273), [systemd-nspawn](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html) or other containerization software.
-Using Xenial build host inside containers is **highly recommended**,
+- [Ubuntu Xenial 16.04 x64](http://archive.ubuntu.com/ubuntu/dists/xenial-updates/main/installer-amd64/current/images/netboot/mini.iso) inside a [Docker](https://github.com/igorpecovnik/lib/pull/255#issuecomment-205045273), [systemd-nspawn](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html) or other container environment.
+Building full OS images inside containers may not work, so this option is mostly for the kernel compilation,
-- compilation environment is **highly recommended** to be [Ubuntu Xenial 16.04 x64](http://archive.ubuntu.com/ubuntu/dists/xenial-updates/main/installer-amd64/current/images/netboot/mini.iso) (other releases are **not officially supported** but [Ubuntu Trusty 14.04 x64](http://archive.ubuntu.com/ubuntu/dists/trusty-updates/main/installer-amd64/current/images/netboot/mini.iso) might still work),
-- installed basic system, OpenSSH and Samba (optional),
+- [Ubuntu Xenial 16.04 x64](http://archive.ubuntu.com/ubuntu/dists/xenial-updates/main/installer-amd64/current/images/netboot/mini.iso) running natively on a dedicated PC or a server,
+- [Ubuntu Trusty 14.04 x64](http://archive.ubuntu.com/ubuntu/dists/trusty-updates/main/installer-amd64/current/images/netboot/mini.iso) may still be used for the kernel compilation but it is not recommended,
-- superuser rights (configured `sudo` or root shell).
+- superuser rights (configured `sudo` or root access).

 **Execution**